-Recognising the changes occurring in the Sargasso Sea due to climate, pollution, fisheries and shipping traffic, in 2018 the Sargasso Sea Commission proposed a project to the Global Environment Facility (GEF) entitled 'Strengthening the Stewardship of an Economically and Biologically Significant High Seas Area.'
-187
+Recognising the changes occurring in the Sargasso Sea due to climate, pollution, fisheries and shipping traffic, in 2018 the Sargasso Sea Commission proposed a project to the Global Environment Facility (GEF) entitled 'Strengthening the Stewardship of an Economically and Biologically Significant High Seas Area.

 Another key project, known as SARGADOM, identifies the Sargasso Sea and the Costa Rica Thermal Dome - both EBSAs - as two remarkable High Seas ecosystems and aims to support the development of 'hybrid governance for those areas'.
-188

 These efforts will have two key outputs: a socio-ecosystem diagnostic analysis (SEDA) and a Strategic Action Programme (SAP) for the Sargasso Sea's long-term management and conservation.
-189 its precursors have led these efforts.
-They have achieved considerably more than raising awareness for the special attributes of this High Seas area and the pressures it faces, showing the best available science can inform policy and improve governance.
-They have also built an impressive suite of champions, which goes beyond the countries that have signed to the Hamilton Declaration and includes a range of partners.

 Weaving into this next phase of work is a partnership between the Sargasso Sea Commission and NASA.
 The project is called COVERAGE - Sargasso Sea.
-190 It aims to integrate all of the satellite observations - including wind, currents, sea surface temperature and salinity, chlorophyll, colour etc. - and create a visualisation tool to monitor conditions in the Sargasso Sea.
+It aims to integrate all of the satellite observations - including wind, currents, sea surface temperature and salinity, chlorophyll, colour etc. - and create a visualisation tool to monitor conditions in the Sargasso Sea.